chris-fry/sched-mq/README.md

 *To be completed...*

 ## API specification:
 The API schema is defined as an Eve settings file in `api_settings.py`.
-This is a reasonably lean Python script that should be fairly simple to understand for anyone used to working with API's.
+This is a reasonably lean Python script that should be fairly easy to understand for anyone used to working with API's.